 3.37.
 The CoC may have liberty to close the process with 66% of those who are present and voting, if the CD engages in any activity which has potential to cause depletion of assets or value to the detriment of creditors.
 The CoC may even decide with 75% of voting power to liquidate the CD at any time during the pre-pack process, where the conduct of the CD is not above Board, the CD does not have a viable business, or for any other reason.
 This will ensure that the CD behaves well and makes a sincere effort to resolve stress.
 The creditors will also behave responsibly as the liquidation may not always be in their interest and they may find it difficult to have approval by 75% of voting share unless the rationale for liquidation is strong.
-The sub-committee, therefore, recommends a hybrid approach of debtor-in-possession with creditor-in-control for pre-pack with clear demarcation of responsibilities of the CD, RP, and creditors.
+The sub-committee, therefore, recommends a hybrid approach of debtor-in-possession with creditors.